pipetail/blog.pipetail.io/content/posts/2020-04-13-more-EKS-tips.md

 ## Wrap
 Last month was absolutely thrilling.
 We've learned a lot of new things about EKS and Kubernetes itself and we're so happy that we can share them with you right away!
-Do you have more tips or are you having terrible times with some of mentioned?
-Just mention us ([@MarekBartik](https://twitter.com/MarekBartik) [@MstrsObserver](https://twitter.com/MstrsObserver)) on Twitter!
+Do you have more tips or are you having terrible times with something mentioned above?
+Just hit us up ([@MarekBartik](https://twitter.com/MarekBartik) [@MstrsObserver](https://twitter.com/MstrsObserver)) on Twitter!